KIPdeKIP/SalienCheat/README.md

 ## Requirements

+* A 64-bit version of Windows is required.
+Windows 10 is recommended.

-PowerShell 3.0 is required for automated installation.
+* PowerShell 3.0 is required for automated installation.
 Older versions will not be supported.

+---

 If you're not yet running PowerShell 3.0 please download [Windows Management Framework 3.0](https://www.microsoft.com/en-us/download/details.aspx?id=34595), which includes PowerShell 3.0.
 Installation instructions can be found [here](https://docs.microsoft.com/en-us/skypeforbusiness/set-up-your-computer-for-windows-powershell/download-and-install-windows-powershell-3-0).